maorlayani/pixabay-ex/README.md

 # Pixabay-EX - photo gallery

 ## Description
-The app display 9 images from the Bixabay API and presents them in a gallery format.
+The app display 9 images from the Pixabay API and presents them in a gallery format.

 ## Application Features
 * Pagination - The app implements pagination with backend support.